Dow Industrials Fall Sharply, Now On Pace to Close at a 10% Correction

 U.S. stocks deepened their losses Thursday as investors braced for the spreading coronavirus to slow business activity and depress corporate earnings.

-The Dow Jones Industrial Average fell 2.4%, about 650 points, and the Nasdaq Composite slid 2.5%.
+The Dow Jones Industrial Average fell 2.8%, about 774 points, and the Nasdaq Composite slid 3.1%.
+The S&P 500 was down 2.7%.
 If the indexes maintain those losses, they will close the session down 10% from their recent highs, a decline known as a correction.
-The S&P was down 2.2%, on the cusp of joining the other indexes on course for a correction.

 If the S&P 500 were to close below the correction threshold, it would be the broad U.S. stock index's fastest decline into correction territory from an all-time high in data going back to 1980, according to Dow Jones Market Data.